Back to blog

 What a high-converting bio booking setup needs

-A booking-ready bio page should answer three questions instantly: what do you offer, how do I book it, and do I trust you enough to proceed.
+A booking-ready bio page should answer three questions instantly: what do you offer, how do I book it, and do I trust you enough to proceed?
 If those answers are visible above the fold, conversions get much easier.
+Most creators fail on question one — they list services with names that only make sense to people who already know their work.
+'Clarity call' or 'VIP Day' are internal vocabulary.
+Your bio should use the language your potential clients actually search for and relate to.

 • A clear service offer with outcome-focused copy.

-• Visible pricing or a clear next step.
+• Visible pricing or an obvious next step.

-• A direct booking and payment path on mobile.
+• A direct booking and payment path optimised for mobile.

 A simple 3-step setup you can launch this week